jredmondson/gams/README.md

 is intended to provide a distributed operating environment for control of one or more unmanned autonomous systems (UAS).
 The repository is composed of C++, Java, MADARA, and some LUA bindings that enable a single person to control and understand information from a swarm of agents, robots, or UAS.
+GAMS provides developers with all tools necessary to take simulations of multi-agent systems to reality by building on the MADARA project for extensible, distributed knowledge and extending a decentralized world view with portable algorithms and robotic or virtual platforms.

 GAMS is an extension of an earlier project called SMASH.